bevyengine/bevy-website/content/news/2020-11-03-bevy-0.3/index.md

 #### Getting an Entity's Component (in milliseconds, smaller is better)

+Note: these numbers are for getting a component 100,000 times, not for an individual component lookup

 ![getting an entity's component](ecs_get_component.svg)

 This is where the big wins were.
 By removing locks and safety checks from Query systems, we were able to _significantly_ reduce the cost of retrieving a specific entity's component from within a system.